AtticusDotOne/Documentation/glossary.md

 **Settlement**

+1. (legal) To net out all due amounts of a contract near its completion, and to effect all payments thereof.

 **Signature**

+1. (legal) Evidence of intention to contract; should also be unique so as to be identifiable.

 **Smart Contract**

+1. (legal) A set of promises that include machine interpretable instructions for automation.
+1. (technical) See DApp.

 **Smart Property**

+1. (legal) Property that has integrated mechanisms to authenticate and authorize entitled users.
+1. (technical) A device that is a client of IoT (Internet of Things).

 **Solicitor**

+1. (legal) See lawyer.

+**Sovereign**

+1. (legal) The ultimate state authority; e.g a monarch or emperor.
+1. (legal) (adj.)
+See sovereignty.

+**Sovereignty**

+1. (legal) That is not subject to external accountability.

 **Standing**

+1. (legal) A right to appear in court; usu. as a result of having a recognized interest in a case.

 **State**

+1. (legal) A sovereign people with defined borders.
+1. (legal) A conglomerate composed of a jurisdiction, a government, a people and a border.
+1. (technical) The combined description of status and data of software, with defined transitions for the state to be modified.

 **Status**

+1. (legal) A person's entitlement or position.
+1. (technical) A short description for the current state of affairs relative to a user in the procedural steps of software.

 **Statute**

+1. (legal) A legislated text that prescribes rules in a jurisdiction.

 **Strike**

 1. (legal) To remove something from minutes or a record.

+**Submission**

+1. (legal) The disclosure of information to an authority or institution.
+1. (technical) The sending of data for a form.

 **Subsitence**